caesarcai/IRCUR/README.md

 ###### To display math symbols properly, one may have to install a MathJax plugin.
 For example, [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).

+The python version is also available in https://github.com/sverdoot/robust-pca

 ## Robust Principal Component Analysis
 In this project, we focus on RPCA problem under fully observed setting, that is about separating a low rank matrix $L\in \mathbb{R}^{m\times n}$ and a sparse outlier matrix $S\in \mathbb{R}^{m\times n}$ from their sum $D = L + S$.